larytet/YALAS/README.md

 * Sysdig Falco?

-YALAS and Sysdig Falco have a significant overlap.
-YALAS supports the run-time detection and prevention.
-One of the YALAS main goals is an automatic generation of formal enforcement policies and rules.
+YALAS and Sysdig Falco have significant overlap.
+YALAS supports both run-time detection and prevention.
+One of YALAS's main goals is the automatic generation of formal enforcement policies and rules.